davidfauth/DocGraph-Page-Rank/README.md

         git clone git@github.com:davidfauth/DocGraph-Page-Rank.git
         cd DocGraph-Page-Rank
         mortar register DocGraph-Page-Rank

+1. Configure the data sources.
+		In controlscripts/pagerank.py, modify the #Input Data Paths to reflect the location of your data files.

 Once everything is set up you can run this example by doing:

-        mortar run pagerank --clustersize 5
+        mortar run docGraphPagerank --clustersize 5

-By default this script will run on the full DocGraph data set with the most followers and finish in about 45 minutes using a 5 node cluster.
+By default this script will run on the full DocGraph data set with the most followers and finish in about 1 hour a minutes using a 5 node cluster.

-# DocGraph Data

-The twitter data we're using cames from [About DocGraph](http://notonlydev.com/docgraph/) headed up by [Fred Trotter](http://twitter.com/fredtrotter)

 # Pagerank